Learning Stochastic Closures Using Ensemble Kalman Inversion

 where $x=[x_1,x_2,x_3]^\top$ and $f:\mathbb{R}^3 \mapsto \mathbb{R}^3$ is given by

 We are interested in the noisy version of these equations, in the form

 This SDE will be used in a simulation study to illustrate our methodology.

-We will also use the Lorenz 63 model \eqref{eq:l63}, \eqref{eq:fl63} written in a new coordinate system computed by means of PCA, and introduced in \citet{selten1995efficient} and \citet{palmer2001nonlinear}.
+We will also use the Lorenz 63 model \eqref{eq:l63}, \eqref{eq:fl63} written in a new coordinate system computed by means of PCA, as introduced in \citet{selten1995efficient} and \citet{palmer2001nonlinear}.
 This amounts to introducing new coordinates $a=Ax$, in which we obtain

 where $x=[x_1,x_2,x_3]^\top$ and $g:\mathbb{R}^3 \mapsto \mathbb{R}^3$ is given by